Skip to content

 Gun fire was the

-leading cause of death for New Mexico children in 2021.
+leading cause of death for New Mexico children.

 New Mexico had the